I have worked in law enforcement for the past 16 years and love the outdoors. I also enjoy woodworking.

 What are curled or “twisty” walking sticks?
 Curled walking sticks are walking/hiking sticks or canes made from saplings or small trees that are naturally curled by wild vines.
-As small trees grow, wild vines will sometimes wrap around them and “choke” them causing the saplings to grow in a twisted or curled manner.
-As you look at the twisty stick they usually twist from lower right to upper left but I have found a very few that were curved backwards or “left-handed”.
-Natural curled walking sticks are easy to make and with some care can be beautiful display pieces.
+As small trees grow, wild vines will sometimes wrap around them and “choke” them, causing the saplings to grow in a twisted or curled manner.
+As you look at the twisty stick, you'll notice they usually twist from lower right to upper left but I have found a very few that were curved backwards or “left-handed."
+Natural curled walking sticks are easy to make, and with some care, they can be beautiful display pieces.

 Once you have located some sticks that are the right size and have the desired twists you are looking for, simply cut it down and strip it of all excess limbs.
 I always cut the stick longer than I want the finished stick to be so I can custom fit it to the person I am making it for.

 Read More From Skyaboveus

 After you harvest the sticks they must be dried.
 I have, in the past, not given the sticks enough time to dry and I had a problem with them cracking and splitting.
 Store the sticks off the ground on a rack in a dry area and make sure not to lean the sticks against anything so they will not warp or bend.
 I usually let my sticks dry for five to six months to make sure they have completely cured.
 I have heard of people only letting them dry for three months and they had little problems, but I wait longer just to make sure.